Sautéed Broccolini

 4. Arman’s recipe tips

 • Quick.
-Sautéing vegetables is one of the quickest ways to cook them, and broccolini is no exception.
 This dish cooks in under 10 minutes, making it a perfect weeknight green sidekick.

 • Great for meal prep.
-I love to whip up a double or triple batch of this as part of my weekly lunch prep.
-It remains fresh and tasty the whole time.
+I love to whip up a double- or triple-batch of this as part of my weekly lunch prep.
+It actually keeps really well!

 • Healthy.
 Broccolini is a nutrient-dense superfood!
 It boasts fiber, vitamin C, folate, and iron (source).

 • Broccolini.
-Look for firm and bright green broccolini with minimal bruising.
+Look for firm, bright-green broccolini with minimal bruising.
 They usually come in bunches of around 4-5 stalks.

 • Garlic.
 Freshly minced garlic is a must.
 Trust me, it makes all the difference.